microsoft/hands-on-lab-azure-functions/docs/workshop.md

 1. The Azure Durable Function will then store the transcript and his summary in a Cosmos DB Database

 You will also discover:
-- How to setup a GitHub Actions workflow to deploy the Azure Functions.
 - Use managed identity to secure the access to other Azure services.
 - How to retrieve logs from the Azure Functions.
-- Integrate the Azure Functions with API Management.

 ## Programming language